TheoSourget/DDSA_Sourget/reports/report.md

 * look for evolution of performances over time and compare to number of citations

 ## Where do you need help from Veronika ?
-* Discuss on the process
+* Discuss on the "wrong" reference detection process
 * How to consider review paper ?
+* How to handle multiple versions of a dataset (like BRATS)

 ## Additional notes:
 * Idea from Juan Mateos-Garcia paper [(A narrowing of AI research?)](https://arxiv.org/abs/2009.10385): Private actors applications ?